 Having failed to hear what he wanted from the Central Hearings Committee and the Central Appeals Committee, Connolly then pursued the appeal with the independent Disputes Resolution Authority.

-Extraordinarily, they cleared him to play in the All-Ireland final, hours before throw-in, citing a lack of fair procedure afforded to Connolly in the defence process.
+Extraordinarily, they cleared him to play in the All-Ireland semi-final, hours before throw-in, citing a lack of fair procedure afforded to Connolly in the defence process.
 It was hugely controversial, and not unanimous: it was the first split decision in the DRA's then ten-year history.